 At this time, with the consecrated elements on the altar, the Lord has come ever closer to us, and we are drawn ever closer to Him.
 Having entered into the presence of the Lord, we bring to Him the needs of the faithful and intercede for those who need prayers.
-This supplication for the living, the saints, and the faithful departed is called the Diptych:
+This supplication for the living, the saints, and the faithful departed is called the Diptych.
+It is common for the congregation to sit during these prayers, but we still need to be active and respond with Kurielieson ("Lord have mercy").

 - ▶ The 1st Diptych is for remembrance of our living leaders of the Church and diocese, for they are our shepherds.
 They, too, need prayers to guide us in the right paths and to face the challenges of their ministry with grace and humility. - ▶ The 2nd Diptych is for the sick, suffering, and all who have requested prayers of us. - ▶ The 3rd Diptych is for those who have been given civil authority.
-(1 Timothy 2:1-4) - The 4th Diptych, is for commemoration of the Holy Virgin Mary and the saints. - The 5th Diptych is for the doctors of the Church who, in the face of great challenges preserved the faith through the centuries and entrusted it to us. - ▶ The 6th and final Diptych is for all the faithful departed, our loved ones, and all those who have departed from this life.
+(1 Timothy 2:1-4) - ▶ The 4th Diptych, is for commemoration of the Holy Virgin Mary and the saints. - ▶ The 5th Diptych is for the doctors of the Church who, in the face of great challenges preserved the faith through the centuries and entrusted it to us. - ▶ The 6th and final Diptych is for all the faithful departed, our loved ones, and all those who have departed from this life.
 In many churches, the congregation will sit during this time.
 However, we should be active in prayer for all those who are in need of our intercession.